AlexisMurphy25/AlexisMurphy25/README.md

 Indiana University Undergraduate
 --------------------------------

 I'm a junior currently studying Computer Science at Indiana University.
 I have a foundation in languages such as Python, Swift, Java and R. I am currently seeking opportunities in software engineering or data analysis.
-Feel free to reach out and explore my repositories.
+Feel free to reach out and explore my pinned project.

 * 🌍  I'm based in Bloomington, Indiana
 * ✉️  You can contact me at [alexis.murphy.1232@gmail.com](mailto:alexis.murphy.1232@gmail.com)